Each One LINK One

 DC Health Link (DCHL)’s Each One LINK One is a high profile Call-to-Action citywide campaign that will be launched during the third open enrollment period.
 The Each One LINK One campaign is designed to engage the public in supporting DC Health Link’s efforts to enroll the remaining hard-to reach uninsured in affordable health insurance through the District’s online health insurance marketplace and to achieve the goal of universal health insurance for all.
 It is predicated on the assumption that people know at least one person who may be uninsured, the campaign is calling on residents to reach out to their family members first and then their friends, neighbors, and colleagues to encourage those they care about to enroll in affordable quality health insurance through DC Health Link (DCHL).

 Participants in the Each One LINK One campaign will be designated as DC Health Link Linkers and will be a part of the Friends of DC Health Link program as they become the LINK to helping get those they care about to enroll in health insurance.
-This contingent of DCHL ambassadors will also request the support of recent enrollees, key spokespersons, external support organizations, business partners, assisters and faith ministries to facilitate outreach to the community.
+This contingency of DCHL ambassadors will also request the support of recent enrollees, key spokespersons, external support organizations, business partners, assisters and faith ministries to facilitate outreach to the community.

 Goals and Objectives